viniciuschiele-archive/simplebus/README.rst

 Features
 ===============
-- Auto recovery in case of connection fall.
+- Auto recovery whether connection is dropped.
-- Multiple transports. (only amqp implemented so far)
+- Multiple transports, amqp implemented so far.
-    - Channel pooling for amqp transport
+- Channel pooling for amqp transport.
 - Retry logic for all messages received, it supports delay between retries.
 - Concurrent threads receiving messages from a specified queue.
 - Dead letter, messages that fail all retires are send to an dead letter queue.
-- Custom serialization, implemented json and msgpack.
+- Custom serialization, json and msgpack implemented so far.
-- Message compression.
+- Message compression, gzip implemented so far.
 - ... more coming

 Documentation